 August 22 - 26: limited hours, email your advisor for an appointment

 .Welcome Dr. Amy Flick to the Advising Team!

-Dr. Mark Kemp is retiring at the end of the spring 2022 term.
-Please join us in wishing him all the best, and in welcoming our new addition to the advising team, Dr. Amy Flick.
+Dr. Mark Kemp has retired Please join us in wishing him all the best, and in welcoming our new addition to the advising team, Dr. Amy Flick.

 Amy Flick is a Lecturer II and advisor in the English Department.
 She is also the Director of the Public Communication of Science and Technology Certificate Program.
 She earned her doctorate at Kent State University in the Literacy, Rhetoric, and Social Practice program.
 She teaches Writing in the Sciences, Writing in the Health Science Professions, Public Communication of Science and Technology, and Writing for the Public.
 Her research interests are medical humanities, disability studies, and public health and science discourse, with a central focus on harm reduction discourse.

 Who is my advisor in the Department of English and Film and Media Studies?

 We do not assign advisors in our department.
 You are welcome to see whichever advisor you prefer.
 All three advisors work with all of the programs in the department (Literature, Writing, Public and Professional Writing, Digital Narrative and Integrative Design), as well as minors and certificates.)

 I just declared a major in the Department of English and Film and Media Studies department, what do I do next?

 Each term after the add/drop period ends, we receive a list of new declares and we will send an email to all of the majors with information.
 You can make an appointment before we send that email if you have any questions or just want to go over the requirements for your particular program, or you can wait until pre-registration advising begins.

 How do I make an advising appointment?